Behavioral and mental health services in Richmond, Virginia

 We also provide a full range of inpatient, outpatient and emergency services for children, adolescents, adults and geriatric patients.
 Additionally, we offer an outpatient, short-term partial hospitalization program (PHP) for both adults and adolescents.

-Our inpatient behavioral health services are designed to provide intensive inpatient treatment to voluntary and involuntary adult patients aged 18 years old and older.
+Our inpatient behavioral health services are designed to provide intensive inpatient treatment to voluntary and involuntary adult patients and child patients aged five years and older.
 Our inpatient services range from medication management to relapse prevention programs.
 Supportive involvement from your family or support network is strongly encouraged.
 To provide the highest quality of care in a comfortable setting, patients are grouped with others of similar age and needs.

 The primary treatment team members communicate daily to identify strengths, progress toward treatment goals and provide continuing care needs.